 Starting a Paleo diet

-If you want to begin a caveman Paleo diet, you should or strategy.
+If you want to begin a caveman Paleo diet, you should set a specific goal or strategy.

 For the first month, you must eliminate all the foods not mentioned on the list for a paleo lifestyle.